 Any student who pays an outstanding balance by check will have his/her registration dropped if the check is returned from the bank due to non-sufficient funds.
 The student will not be permitted to reregister until full payment is received.
-If repayment is made via check, registration will be granted in ten business days.
+If repayment is made via check, registration will be granted when the check clears the bank.